Dotec-pt/Dotec-pt/README.md

-# DOTEC ÖU
+# DOTEC ÖU / DOTEC LLC

 ### Dotec.pt - Stress-free online solutions

 #### ABOUT

-Dotec is a technology and development company, based in Estonia and Portugal, with the purpose of providing 360º services and stress-free solutions.
+Dotec is a technology and development company, based in Estonia, United States and Portugal, with the purpose of providing 360º services and stress-free solutions.
 We work in the areas of online store development, institutional websites, marketing, branding and apps.

 #### CONTACTS